Poland Passes Bill Criminalizing Claims Of Its Complicity In The Holocaust

 Israel opposes categorically the Polish Senate decision.
 Israel views with utmost gravity any attempt to challenge historical truth.
 No law will change the facts .— Emmanuel Nahshon (@EmmanuelNahshon) February 1, 2018

-"Israel opposes categorically the Polish Senate decision," the spokesman for Israel's foreign ministry, Emmanuel Nahshon, tweeted Thursday.
+"Israel opposes categorically the Polish Senate decision," the spokesman for Israel's Foreign Ministry, Emmanuel Nahshon, tweeted Thursday.
 "Israel views with utmost gravity any attempt to challenge historical truth.
 No law will change the facts."

 The facts are that historians have dredged several pogroms from the historical record that, seen in new shades, have jarred certain commonly accepted accounts of the war.